-RIP Stan Lee: Our ranking of the best-ever Marvel movies
+RIP Stan Lee: Our ranking of the best-ever MCU movies

 Comic and superhero fans around the globe were left saddened last year when Marvel maestro Stan Lee passed away at the ripe age of 95.
 His legacy, not only to comic book history but to pop culture as a whole, will undoubtedly still be leaving an impact decades down the line.